 AAA titles such as BF1, Far Cry 5, and Witcher 3, on ultra settings, can easily clear 100 frames per second and beefy games like Assassin’s Creed Odyssey and Shadow of the Tomb Raider on ultra with 60 fps.
 One critique of this model is that the boosted fans can seem loud, they are definitely noticeable when performing heavier tasks.

-The Asus Strix Scar II has a motley of ports on the sides: several USB 3.1, an HDMI 2.0, a mini-DP, ethernet, 3.5 mm audio jack, and USB-C port (non-Thunderbolt).
+The Asus Strix Scar II has a motley of ports on the sides: several USB 3.1, an HDMI 2.0, a mini-DP for connecting to displays up to 4K resolution, ethernet, 3.5 mm audio jack, and USB-C port (non-Thunderbolt).
 The laptop also comes with an SD-card reader for the photographer in all of us.

 Sleek and stylish